kzurawel/famicomparty/content/book/10-spritegraphics/index.md

 To help you get started, I have created a starter .chr file that features some basic sprites and a full font in the background table.
 Download
 <a href="https://famicom.party/book/projects/10-spritegraphics/src/graphics.chr">graphics.chr</a>
-and open it in NES Lightbox ("Tilesets" &rarr; "Open CHR..." &rarr; select graphics.chr).
+and open it in NEXXT ("Tilesets" &rarr; "Open CHR..." &rarr; select graphics.chr).

 To edit or create tiles, click on the space in the pattern table display for the tile you wish to alter, then click the "CHR editor" button.
 This will